Thymester/SafeNotes/README.md

 # SafeNotes

-SafeNotes is a secure and easy-to-use notes application designed to keep your thoughts and information safe.
-With features like password verification, journaling, notepad functionalities, and dark mode, SafeNotes offers a comprehensive solution for organizing your notes securely.
+SafeNotes is an encrypted and user-friendly note-taking application designed to keep your personal notes and journal entries safe and organized.
+With SafeNotes, you can easily create, edit, and manage your notes, all while ensuring your data is protected through robust AES-256 encryption and password hashing.
+The app features a sleek and intuitive interface built with MaterialSkin, offering light and dark themes to suit your preferences.

+SafeNotes is perfect for anyone looking to keep their notes and journal entries secure and organized.
+Download SafeNotes today and experience the peace of mind of knowing your personal information is safe.

 ## Features